Learning Center

 A few quick tips when choosing examples:

-1. Make sure examples are all on the same topic.
+1. Make sure the examples are all on the same topic.

-2. Make sure that topic is NOT the same topic the students are currently working on.
+2. Make sure the selected topic is NOT the same topic the students are writing about.

-3. When choosing these examples, be sure they are not from current students.
-No one wants to be the “low example,” and students whose work is chosen as the “high example” can’t think they are already at the highest level and don’t have improvements to make.
+3. When choosing these anchor papers, be sure they are not from current students.
+No one wants to be the “low” example!

 5 1 vote